 Summary:

 The Durand Area Schools district in Michigan is home to two elementary schools: Robert Kerr School and Bertha Neal School.
-While both schools serve students in the same district, they exhibit some notable differences in their student demographics, academic performance, and resource allocation.
+Both schools have consistently ranked in the bottom half of Michigan elementary schools, indicating a need for improvement in academic performance.

 Thank you for your feedback!